jawhiteley/mu_card_dividers_resize/README.md

 The compilation process will:

 1. Run the R code embedded in the R Markdown file, producing a Markdown file.
+    - This will produce a bunch of png files in the `pdf_images` folder.
 2. Compile the Markdown file into LaTeX.
 3. Compile the LaTeX file into the final pdf.
 4. Clean-up and remove the intermediary (Markdown, LaTeX) files.